isaackogan/TikTokLive/README.md

     - Errors do not kill the script.
 Even if a part of a message breaks, the rest still prints!
 - Send messages to TikTok LIVE Chat
     - Requires session ID, allows you to use this like a chat-bot
-- **FIVE** examples on how to use the library
+- **FIVE** working exemplars for how to use the library
     1. How-to on basic usage (using formatting, text-to-speech, sounds, images, etc.)
+    2. How-to on using gifts
+    3. How-to on using commands
+    4. How-to on other features
-    2. Fully streamlined version that prints custom font images & text with cute emojis that differ based on how expensive the gift is
+    5. **Advancedm Ready-To-Go Version** that prints custom font images & text with cute emojis that differ based on how expensive the gift is, text-to-speech, and more!
-    3. How-to on using gifts
-    4. How-to on using commands
-    5. How-to on other features

 - **FULLY** documented API (reStructuredText) for you to work with & discover how it all works
-- **VIDEO TUTORIAL** on getting started
+- **VIDEO TUTORIAL** to make it easy for you to get started

-### Purchase Details ($50 USD)
+### Purchase Details (Cost, Pricing Logic, etc.)

-Payments are available through PayPal/BTC/ETH and **are in USD.** Delivery time can vary.
-Items that have been paid for will be delivered on average within 30 minutes to 2 hours, at maximum within 24 hours.

-The cost is a flat $50.
-This script is the most advanced, most purchased one on the market (50+ Sales).
-You have the benefit of buying it from the creator of the TikTokLive library, meaning it is not only guaranteed to work, but to be of the highest possible quality you can find.
+The cost is a flat $50 USD.
+That's insanely cheap.

+This library is the most advanced, most purchased printer script on the market.
+Not only does it have an insane number of features, it was made by the person that _created_ the TikTokLive library.

+That gives you a benefit of ensuring that it is not only guaranteed to work, but guaranteed to be the best of the best you will possibly find.

+The price is set at what it is because of the ridiculous amount of time spent learning to program, creating the TikTokLive library, figuring out how to print on Windows, MacOS and Linux, creating guides, building the highly complex script itself, learning all the ways it can go wrong and fixing them, dealing with customer issues and so much more.

+Purchasing this script is an investment that you can make thousands of dollars off of.
+At this price-point, that's a hell of a deal.

+You are recommended to have basic Python knowledge to use this library.

 ### How to Purchase